apostrophecms/docs/docs/guide/database-queries.md

 ### Using another module's `find` method

-The `self` object available in any Apostrophe module's customization functions can access other module managers on the `self.apos.modules` object.
+The `self` object available in any Apostrophe module's customization functions can access other doc types on the `self.apos.modules` object.
 For example, if I'm working in the `article` module and want to query `author` pieces, I can access the `author` module with this:

 ```javascript
 self.apos.modules.author
 ```

-`self.apos.modules.author` is essentially the same as `self` would be if we were operating within the `author` module.
+`self.apos.modules.author` is the same as `self` would be if we were operating within the `author` module.
 Therefore we can query author pieces directly by using that module's `find` method.

 ```javascript
 const activeAuthors = self.apos.modules.author.find(req, { active: true })
   .toArray();
 ```

-If a doc type module has been [assigned an alias](/reference/module-api/module-options.md#alias), the doc type's manager will be directly on `self.apos`.
+If a doc type module has been [assigned an alias](/reference/module-api/module-options.md#alias), then the doc type module will be directly on `self.apos`.
 For example, the `@apostrophecms/page` module is available as `self.apos.page` because `'page'` is its alias option value.

 ### Querying multiple doc types